Luminous Fast Blue Optical Transients as very massive star core-collapse events: Conclusions

 \section{Conclusions}

 In this paper, we have investigated whether failed supernova in (very) massive star core-collapse events are plausible progenitors for Luminous Fast Blue Optical Transients (LFBOTs).
 Adopting a reasonable spread for the metallicity-dependent cosmic star formation history, we explored the rates, metallicities and expected observational characteristics of these events by identifying suitable progenitors in binary population synthesis models.
 Our main conclusion are as follows, \begin{enumerate} \item The rate of core-collapse events producing black holes more massive than $\sim$30--40\,M$_{\odot}$ is similar to the observed LFBOT rate, \item The expected metallicities of the progenitors of these black holes are comparable, albeit slightly lower and formally inconsistent, with the observed metallicities of LFBOT host galaxies.
 However, for most LFBOTs the measured metallicity is that of the host galaxy as a whole.
-Even for AT2018cow, whose metallicity is most discrepant with the predicted distribution, the spatial resolution of this measurement allows for the possibility of lower metallicity pockets on smaller spatial scales, \item Given that the progenitors of BHs with mass greater than $\sim$30--40\,M$_{\odot}$ have envelopes which are H and He poor, this is consistent with the early-time spectra of LFBOTs, \item We show that the mass loss rates and stellar wind speeds associated with these stellar models correspond to dense circumstellar media, consistent with the lower end of LFBOT radio observations, but struggling to reproduce the most dense environments inferred.
-However, as {\sc bpass} only runs until the end of core carbon burning, possible large mass loss phases occurring after carbon burning could explain the high-densities, \item The long-lived UV emission seen in AT\,2018cow can be reproduced in the failed supernova interpretation given black hole masses $\gtrsim 30$\,M$_{\odot}$ and several solar masses of fallback accretion. \item The failed supernova interpretation of LFBOTs, and models for super-kilonovae from massive collapsars, share similar progenitors and black hole masses.
-Therefore, if LFBOTs are massive star core-collapse events, they may constitute a non-negligible contribution to the r-process budget of galaxies. \end{enumerate} We therefore conclude that the failed supernova scenario is a plausible explanation for at least some LFBOTs, but it hinges on the measured metallicities at the LFBOT site and circumstellar densities.
+Even for AT2018cow, whose metallicity is most discrepant with the predicted distribution, the spatial resolution of this measurement allows for the possibility of lower metallicity pockets on smaller spatial scales, \item Given that the progenitors of BHs with mass greater than $\sim$30--40\,M$_{\odot}$ have envelopes which are H and He poor, this is consistent with the early-time spectra of LFBOTs, \item We show that the mass loss rates and stellar wind speeds associated with these stellar models correspond to dense circumstellar media, but which nevertheless only overlap with the lower end of LFBOT radio observations, and struggle to reproduce the typical circumstellar densities inferred.
+However, as {\sc bpass} only runs until the end of core carbon burning, possible large mass loss phases occurring after carbon burning could explain the high-densities, \item The long-lived UV emission seen in AT\,2018cow can be reproduced in the failed supernova interpretation given black hole masses $\gtrsim 30$\,M$_{\odot}$, but this requires (i) several solar masses of fallback accretion and (ii) a high fraction of the pre-collapse stellar angular momentum to be transferred to the disc, \item The failed supernova interpretation of LFBOTs, and models for super-kilonovae from massive collapsars, share similar progenitors and black hole masses.
+Therefore, if LFBOTs are massive star core-collapse events, they may constitute a non-negligible contribution to the r-process budget of galaxies. \end{enumerate} We therefore conclude that the failed supernova scenario is a plausible explanation for at least some LFBOTs, but it hinges on the measured metallicities at the LFBOT site and the origin of the dense circumstellar media.
 The true feasibility of this progenitor channel clearly depends on the detailed physics of very massive star core-collapse, late-stage mass loss, and the amount of mass which falls back or is ejected.